irbull/toro/src/content/blog/2024/one-year-rust/one-year-rust.md

 # Next Steps

-The next book on my reading list is [Rust for Rustaceans](https://www.amazon.ca/Rust-Rustaceans-Programming-Experienced-Developers-ebook).

 While I have been programming in Rust for a year now, I still consider myself fairly new to the language.
 I've used several common crates such as `anyhow`, `thiserror`, `regex`, and `itertools`, and I've done a few deep dives into the [Deno](https://github.com/denoland/deno) codebase (over 100k lines of Rust) and the [Rust bump allocator](https://github.com/fitzgen/bumpalo).
 I haven't had the opportunity to build web servers in Rust yet, and although I've built multi-threaded APIs, I haven't explored the world of Asynchronous Rust Runtimes (such as Tokio) yet.

-The next book on my reading list is [Rust for Rustaceans](https://www.amazon.ca/Rust-Rustaceans-Programming-Experienced-Developers-ebook).
+The next book on my reading list is [Rust for Rustaceans](https://nostarch.com/rust-rustaceans).

 ```
 +----------------------------------------------------+